Salafi movement: Western criticism

-German government officials have accused Salafism of having a strong link to terrorism but later clarified that not all Salafis are terrorists.
+In 2012, German government officials alleged that Salafi Muslims in Germany had links to various Islamist militant groups but later clarified that it does not consider all Salafis are terrorists.
 The statements by German government officials criticizing Salafism were televised by Deutsche Welle during April 2012.

 According to the German political scientist Thorsten Gerald Schneiders, despite the Salafi claims to re-establish Islamic values and defend Islamic culture, some members of the movement interpret it in a manner which does not match with Islamic traditions and regard certain elements of Muslim culture such as poetry, literature, singing, philosophy, etc. as works of the devil.
 According to the French political scientist Olivier Roy, most of the third generation Western Muslim immigrants tend to adopt Salafism and some of them may break off from their family heritage, marrying other converts, rather than a bride from their country of origin, chosen by their parents.
-According to Marc Sageman, sections of the Salafi movement are linked to some terrorist groups around the world, like Al-Qaeda.
+According to ex-CIA officer Marc Sageman, sections of the Salafi movement are linked to some Jihadist groups around the world, like Al-Qaeda.

 However, according to other analysts, Salafis are not inherently political.
 Salafis may exhibit all sorts of diverse relations with the state depending on the environment, like the general populations to which they belong.
 They exhibit no demonstrable proclivity toward violence as a monolithic group.
 Those Salafis who engage in political participation or armed insurgencies, do so as part of a wider umbrella of political projects.
-According to Roel Meijer, Western association of Salafism with violence stems from writings through the prism of security studies conducted in the early 2000s and from the popular Orientalist depictions that equated Islamic revivalists with violence during the colonial era.
+Historian Roel Meijer has asserted that attempts to associate Salafi Muslims with violence by certain Western critics stem from the literature related to the state-sponsored "security studies" conducted by various Western governments during the early 2000s, as well as from Orientalist depictions that attempted to link Islamic revivalists with violence during the colonial era.